Topics Map > Software Guides > Premiere Pro

 To add a transition between two clips:

-- Navigate to the Effects panel, which is a tab in the Project Window.
+- Navigate to the Effects panel, which is a tab in the window with the Project panel.

 - Locate the desired transition under “Video Transitions” or “Audio Transitions”.